Watfords Kabasele Calls June 12 Premier League Return impossible - UrduPoint

 Watford defender Adrian Mariappa and two members of the club's staff tested positive for the coronavirus, while Hornets captain Troy Deeney refused to train because of fears over his family's health.

+"They're all feeling OK, and likewise for their families as well.
+That is important for us to make sure that those people - their health is OK.

+"In addition to that we've had a couple more people who have to be in isolation because they've been in close contact with people who have tested positive, even though their own result came back negative.

-Kabasele said he understood why Deeney had opted to stay away, a decision that Chelsea midfielder N'Golo Kante has also taken.
+"I think that shows the types of complications that we've got.
+Today everybody has been tested again, we were tested on Friday morning, and we await further results over the weekend now."
+Kabasele said he understood why Deeney had opted to stay away from training, a decision that Chelsea midfielder N'Golo Kante has also taken.

 Kabasele said the club were not putting pressure on players to return.